25 Nov How To Stay Committed To Your Yoga Practise

 2, Why did you start yoga?

 Another excellent tool to stay committed is to remind yourself why you found your way onto the mat in the first place.
-Usually, a lot of people get drawn to the practice for its physical benefit – sore back, tightness, more flexibility – others seek to find stillness, recharging their batteries, taking time out during yoga.
+Usually, a lot of people get drawn to the practice for its physical benefit – sore back, tightness, more flexibility – others seek to find stillness, recharge their batteries, taking time out during yoga.
 Whatever it was, don’t lose sight of it.
 Remember that changes don’t occur overnight, it takes time.
 When you roll out your mat, try to remember what made you start and keep that in mind.

 Perhaps setting an intention before you start your practice can help you stick to the routine too.
 Why not expand your intention to your life off the mat?
 Think about a positive outcome you want to cultivate: compassion, gratitude, forgiveness.
 Use your intention to focus your mind and to motivate you to commit.
 Sometimes dedicating your practice to someone else can be helpful as well – sending someone the positive energy of your practice.